Notes for Potential Hikers

 Hiking in the Escalante area is generally a combination of following both wet and dry canyon bottoms and crossing the open upland areas between them.
 The canyons are bounded by mostly impassable Navajo or Wingate Sandstone walls with few passable breaks.
 Creating a nicely varied loop trip requires mapping ways to link various segments by using known access routes between canyon bottoms and rims or by finding and exploring likely routes that do so.
 When routing in a canyon bottom, you also have to be sure you can bypass the pour-offs found in many of the side canyons, many of which cannot be identified in the topographic maps or satellite images.
 Information can sometimes be found in trip reports or guidebooks that confirms whether a canyon or upland route is navigable.

 For this trip, we could not find any data about accessing the top of King Bench through the Circle Cliffs from the Horse Canyon drainage’s.
-Studying maps and satellite images, we identified a break, labelled “Circle Cliffs ascent” on our Caltopo map, that we thought would work so we committed to the itinerary.
+Studying maps and satellite images, we identified a possible cliff-break, labelled “Circle Cliffs ascent” on our Caltopo map, that we thought would go so we committed to the itinerary.
 If our planned ascent route was not negotiable, we would have to double back the way we came.
-Fortunately, the notch in the cliff wall turned out to be easy class 2 climbing and an old cairn at the top indicated that the route had been used by others sometime in the past.
+Fortunately, the notch in the cliff wall turned out to be easy class 2 climbing and an old cairn at the top suggested that the route had been used by others sometime in the past.

 Navigation was straightforward and we primarily used printed USGS topographic maps created using CalTopo.com.
 It was helpful, but not mandatory, to have phone based GPS track as well.